Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Grover Adaptive Search

-It seems that the performance of GAS depends upon the distribution of solutions inside the search space $S$, but the general time complexity of GAS remains at the level of $O(\sqrt{N})$ due to bounds inherited in Grover search.
-Baritompa suggests in Ref.~\cite{Baritompa_2005} via numerical simulations that when $\lambda = 1.34$, the performance of GAS reaches an optimal bound, with a relatively high success probability of finding the most optimized solution.
+The performance of GAS is shown to be dependent upon the choice of parameters, especially the parameter $\lambda$, which serves as the scaling factor of $k$ when the result produced by one measurement is not satisfactory.
+Baritompa suggests in \cite{Baritompa_2005} via numerical simulations that when $\lambda = 1.34$, the performance of GAS reaches an optimal bound, with a relatively high success probability of finding the most optimized solution.
+He also shows that the time complexity of GAS is approximately $O(\sqrt{N})$.

+To develop the idea of GAS to quantum dueling, the current best guess, originally stored in a classical memory in GAS, will be stored in a quantum register.
+This register thus contains an entangled state of potential solutions, with more optimized solutions having higher amplitudes.
+In each iteration, the states in both registers are updated, leading to increases in amplitude of more optimized solutions.
+Compared to GAS, quantum dueling performs its algorithm in a fully quantized system without classical memory involved.
+Consequently, there will no longer be a requirement for measurements at the end of each iteration.
+Therefore, the first register serves the same purpose as the second one, storing the current best guess inside, which leads to a symmetry in the algorithm design.

+In some ways, the idea of quantum dueling is generated from the observations of the original Grover adaptive search by quantizing the entire search process using an augmented Hilbert Space.